aytarakdemir/calculator/README.md

 Equation Calculator
 1. Take string input
 2. Convert infix to postfix
-   a.
-Check the parantheses
+   1. Check the parantheses
-   b.
-Check the characters
+   2. Check the characters
-   c. ???
+   3. ???
-   d.
-Profit
+   4. Profit
 3. Do the postfix operation